localstack/localstack.github.io/content/blog/2022-07-12-announcing-localstack-v1-general-availability/index.md

 ### Detailed stack analytics

-As part of an upcoming Pro feature we call “Stack Insights”, we have instrumented LocalStack to report AWS API usage telemetry of LocalStack runs to your LocalStack Pro account.
+As part of an upcoming Team feature we call “Stack Insights”, we have instrumented LocalStack to report AWS API usage telemetry of LocalStack runs to your LocalStack Team account.
 We can now show you which APIs you are using, which clients of your integrations use particular services and API operations, and which services cause the most API errors, and more.
 No sensitive data of your stacks are collected!
 Over the next weeks we will be rolling out new UI features to give you fine-grained access to this data.

 > Note: You can disable all type of event logging by starting LocalStack with `DISABLE_EVENTS=1`.